KennerCarter/Fusion-360-STEP-STP-exporting-scrips/README.md

   A script, when run, will export only the selected bodies as STEP files.
 (STEP files are supported in 3D printer slicers)

 Script 3:
-  A script, when run, will export only the selected bodies AND components as STEP files, and it will create a folder for all of the files, the folder defaults to the name of the design but can be changed while running the script
+  A script, when run, will export only the selected bodies AND components as STEP files, and it will create a folder for all of the files, the folder defaults to the name of the design, but can be changed while running the script

 # Instillation
 1) Open Fusion 360